KemyszPL/NieAddons/README.md

 # NieAddons
 Minecraft mod I made as a joke.

-*you'll have to wait for images until I get on the computer, because the fan in the laptop I was using to make this broke* *meanwhile, you can use the Just Enough Items mod to see them in-game*

-To create a nie block, you'll need quite a bit of wool.

-Start off by creating the combiner.

-===to be finished===
+***For some reason, the item textures in the inventory don't show up correctly when playing on an Nvidia GPU, it worked fine when testing on Intel HD Graphics 3000.
+Due to other issues the crafting guide is currently unavailable.
+Use Just Enough Items to see them in-game.
+Please let me know if you experience this bug too.***